apache/privacy-website/faq/committers.md

 For embedding videos, please see: [YouTube Example 1](/examples/youtube-html/with-youtube-api.html) and [YouTube Example 2](/examples/youtube-html/with-youtube-embeds.html)

+Please look at this [Jekyll plugin](/guides/jekyll-youtube-plugin.html) if you are running Jekyll on ASF infrastructure.

 ### Can I embed social plugins (in example Like-Buttons)?

 Yes, but you can only load them when users actively want them